The Candidates Tournament 2016 was held in Moscow (Russia) 10th-29th March. 1. Sergey Karjakin - 8.5 out of 14 scores.

 FIDE Rating, April 2006, Top 101

-The Women's World Chess Championship 2006 took place in Ekaterinburg (Russia) March 10th-25th.
+The Women's World Chess Championship 2006 was held in Ekaterinburg (Russia) March 10th-25th.

 Matveeva, Svetlana - Xu, Yuhua 1/2; 0-1.